 Oak Glen Directions:

 Oak Glen is located in the mountains above the San Bernardino Valley, about an hour and a half from Los Angeles or Orange County, and two hours from the San Fernando Valley.
 The atmosphere is a small town one, with many places and orchards closing at sundown.
-Calling ahead for reservations at the lodging establishments is recommended.
+Calling ahead for reservations at the lodging establishments are recommended.
 Give yourself enough time for the drive, so you have time for apple picking.

 From Los Angeles, take I-10 / San Bernardino Freeway east to San Bernardino (approximate 50-60 miles).
 Turn right towards Cherry Valley (0.2 miles), then turn left (east) onto Cherry Valley Blvd.
 (3.4 miles).
 Turn left (north) onto Beaumont Ave.
 (0.8 miles).
 Road name changes to Oak Glen Road.
 You’ll reach Oak Glen in about five miles.